 On the other hand, if you have thought about entering this industry, specialized markets emerge in the fitness industry every day, making it a prime opportunity for entrepreneurs looking to own a fitness center or gym.
 While startup costs are often steep for fitness centers, it may be easier for a potential buyer to purchase an existing fitness center.

-Whether you are thinking of selling or buying a gym or fitness center, you should be know how to value a fitness center and be aware of some of the value drivers.
+Whether you are thinking of selling or buying a gym or fitness center, you should know how to value a fitness center and be aware of some of the value drivers.
 Focusing on these can help you maximize the value of your company.
 Peak Business Valuation is happy to answer any questions you may have!
 Schedule a free consultation today.

 First and foremost, is equipment – your most valuable asset.
 The state of your equipment is one of the biggest drivers of cash flow.
 Up-to-date, fully functioning, and well-maintained equipment will increase the value of the gym.
 While outdated, poorly maintained equipment will decrease the value of your gym.
 Not to mention, equipment condition also impacts membership retention.

-In traditional fitness centers, the equipment acts as collateral which decreases specific risk and increases the value.
-However, there are many new fitness concepts emerging which use little or no equipment.
+In traditional fitness centers, the equipment acts as collateral, decreasing specific risk and increasing the value.
+However, there are many new fitness concepts emerging that use little or no equipment.
 In these centers, proprietary equipment is very valuable.
 Because of this, these types of gyms yield higher margins which then increases the overall profitability.

 Members are the lifeblood of your gym.
-They are the main source of recurring revenue.
+They are the primary source of recurring revenue.
 Profitability is often determined by how many members signup and recur.
-The greater this ratio the more valuable your gym.
+The greater this ratio the more valuable your gym is.

 Diversify Revenue Streams